 There are a number of key aspects of yourself that you should be able to identify and articulate clearly before starting your career exploration, including your skills, abilities, experiences, likes and dislikes, beliefs, desires and accomplishments.
-The knowledge you gain in this part of your career plan forms the foundation of your career exploration which is why we recommend this as the second step.
+The knowledge you gain in this part of your career plan forms the foundation of your career exploration which is why we recommend this as the first step.

 Learn more about self assessment